Clifftech123/TS_Fun_Practice/README.md

 # Typescript Function practice

 Welcome to a collection of small and enjoyable functional programming exercises in TypeScript.
 This repository draws inspiration from JS-fun-Practice, created by the amazing community at Zero to Mastery.
-Check them out at [Zero to Mastery!] (https://zerotomastery.io/).
+Check them out at [Zero to Mastery!](https://zerotomastery.io/).

 While Zero to Mastery's [JS-fun-Practice ](https://github.com/zero-to-mastery/JS_Fun_Practice) focused on JavaScript, I've taken up the challenge of reimplementing those exercises in TypeScript.
 As a result, this repository is entirely TypeScript-based.